Tollense valley battlefield: Results

 As of late 2017, the remains of some 140 people had been identified.
-Most of these were young men between the ages of 20 and 40, but there were also at least two women identified among 14 skeletons that were genetically tested.
-Before March 2016, about 10,000 human and 1,000 animal bones had been found; by March 2018, that number had risen to a total of about 13,000 fragments.
+Most of these were young men between the ages of 20 and 40.
+There were also at least two women identified among 14 skeletons that were genetically tested.
+Before March 2016, about 10,000 human and 1,000 animal bones had been found.
+By March 2018, that number had risen to a total of about 13,000 fragments.
 The total number of dead is estimated between 750, to more than 1,000.
-The total number of fighters might have ranged between 3,000 and more than 5,000, assuming a casualty rate of 20-25%.
+The total number of fighters might have ranged between 3,000 and more than 5,000, assuming a fatality rate of 20-25%.

 In one spot, 1,478 bones were found within just 12 m2, potentially the remnants of a pile of corpses or a final pocket of resistance.
 Radiocarbon dating indicates a timeframe between 1300 and 1200 BC, the Nordic Bronze Age.
 As no clear traces of healing have been found on any of the wounds, the whole encounter seems to have taken place in not much more than a day.
 A quarter of skeletons "show signs of healed traumas from earlier fights, including three skulls with healed fractures", so many trained and experienced warriors seem to have taken part.

 Initially, alternative explanations were considered, in part because "[b]efore Tollense, direct evidence of large-scale violence in the Bronze Age was scanty, especially in this region".
-However, the location in a swamp and the lack of any ornaments or pottery made a cemetery unlikely (as local preference at the time was for dry ground).
-Furthermore, the victims were mostly male and between 20 and 40 years of age, killed by a variety of weapons and wounds; therefore mass human sacrifice seemed unlikely.
+However, the location in a swamp and the lack of any ornaments or pottery made a cemetery unlikely, as local preference at the time was for dry ground burials.
+The victims were mostly male and between 20 and 40 years of age, killed by a variety of weapons and wounds, therefore mass human sacrifice seemed unlikely.